Alun Owen: Career

 In 1961, Owen won both the Guild of Television Producers and Directors' Writer's Award and Scriptwriter's Award.
-He also won the Writers' Guild of Great Britain 1961 Best Original Teleplay award for The Rose Affair.
+He also won the Writers' Guild of Great Britain 1961 Best Original Teleplay award for The Rose Affair, which in 1968 was adapted as a television opera with music by Norman Kay.

 In 1964, when director Richard Lester was hired to direct The Beatles' first film, he remembered Owen from their previous work together on Lester's ITV television programme The Dick Lester Show in 1955.
 The Beatles were keen on Owen, impressed with his depiction of Liverpool in "No Trams to Lime Street"; Owen spent some time associating with the band's four members to gain an ear for their characters and manners of speech.
 His resulting script for A Hard Day's Night earned him a nomination for the 1965 Academy Award for Writing Original Screenplay.
 In the same year, Owen contributed the libretto for a West End musical, composer Lionel Bart's Maggie May.
 The show ran for 501 performances at London's Adelphi Theatre.

 Television continued to be his main medium, however, and he concentrated on single plays in anthology series such as BBC2's Theatre 625.
 An episode of ITV's Saturday Night Theatre, three linked plays under the title "The Male of the Species" (1969).

 His 1974 play Lucky was a rare television representation of Britain's new multicultural reality and described a young black man's (Paul Barber), search for identity.
 He carried on writing for television through the 1970s and 1980s, with his final produced work being an adaptation of R. F. Delderfield's novel Come Home, Charlie, and Face Them for ITV in 1990.